19 Best Countries to Visit in Europe

 Tomar is also set on the water.
 Its enchanting cobblestone streets wind around medieval churches, a majestic castle, and other historic buildings along the banks of the Nabão River.

-While Germany may not be the most romantic European vacation destination, its spectacular scenery (we're talking sand dune-lined beaches, thick forests, and rugged mountains) make it a worthy destination for every type of traveler.
+While the Western country of Germany may not be the most romantic European vacation destination, it is dotted with incredible places to visit.
+Germany's spectacular scenery (we're talking sand dune-lined beaches, thick forests, and rugged mountains) make it a worthy destination for every type of traveler.
+It is literally filled with stunning places to visit.

-Cosmopolitan destinations like Munich, Hamburg, and Frankfurt offer travelers the historic culture they crave in the form of ancient buildings, monuments, and museums.
+Cosmopolitan destinations like the tourist hot spot, Munich, lively city of Hamburg, and energetic Frankfurt offer travelers the historic culture they crave in the form of ancient buildings, monuments, and museums.
 They also burst with shops and restaurants that serve traditional sauerkraut and schnitzels mixed with more contemporary fare.

 The small towns are where you'll find a nice break from the hustle and bustle of everyday life.
 These quaint villages are peppered with beautiful remnants of the past.
 Despite suffering through war, many ancient towers, churches, and houses stand strong, stoically adding to the charm and allure of these rural delights.